Wednesday, December 30, 2020

 grandparents pine there,

-their frowns turn thumbscrews.
+frowns that turn thumbscrews.

 hands secretive as moths.